 C-4-a Rationale: Typically, traditional GWAS studies require thousands of sequenced genomes to associate genetic variants and disease with confidence.
 Therefore, aim 2 and 3 may not render the necessary statistical support to associate kidney cancer variants with racial disparities.
 However, in aim II and III, our main intention is to obtain, prioritize and rank ~550 genomic regions using our Funseq algorithm [40].
 These regions will be further processed and validated in aim 4, by using sequences from Yale’s Genitourinary Biospecimen Repository.
 We intend to validate 55 regions (100bp each) for 384 individuals.

 In particular, we will assemble a independent validation cohort from Yale’s Repository.
-This will contain both African-Americans and Caucasian with clear cell and papillary RCC to allow comparisons across both histologic type and race.
-Besides confirming an association with kidney cancer, a large cohort will help us better understanding of how frequently these alterations occur.
+This will contain both African-Americans and Caucasian with clear cell and papillary RCC to allow comparisons across both histologic type and race. [[matched by age, sex....
+We'll use the super R script to find optimal matches. sincce we have a patient pool of 30M individuals we should have no problem]]Besides confirming an association with kidney cancer, a large cohort will help us better understanding of how frequently these alterations occur.

 C-4-b Power analysis for the validation cohort: Here we focus on 550 common SNPs prioritized by the Fisher exact test proposed in Aim 3.
 The same test is adopted to detect the SNPs associated with racial disparity of RCC, using the equal number (192) of African American and Caucasian patients with RCC.
 To analyze the test power, we survey the parameter space of a candidate SNP, i.e. the frequencies of the SNP in total patients (f) and in the African American (fa) and Caucasian (fc) patients.
 Due to correcting multiple tests with Bonferroni method, only SNPs with p-value < 1.0e-4 are considered to be associated with race disparity of RCC.
 Using STATMOD package [52], we find that to be detected with power at 0.8, a candidate SNP requires its f and fa /fc larger than 0.08 and 3.5 respectively.
 However, note, Bonferroni correction is overly stringent, rendering this power analysis conservative.